 Y: Yeast, as in Natural Wild-Yeast Fermentation.
 As in yummy.

-Categories: Barbera, Bordeaux varietals, Cabernet Franc, Cabernet Sauvignon, Food & Wine Pairing, Grenache, History, Lytton, Merlot, Monte Bello, Petite Sirah, Press Reviews, RIDGE Staff, Varietals & Blends, Vineyards and Oenology, Viticultural Salmagundi, Zinfandel
+Categories: Barbera, Bordeaux varietals, Cabernet Franc, Cabernet Sauvignon, Food & Wine Pairing, Grenache, History, Lytton, Merlot, Monte Bello, Petite Sirah, Press Reviews, RIDGE Staff, Varietals & Blends, Vineyards, Viticultural Salmagundi, Zinfandel